How to Tackle Mould and Mildew in the Bathroom

 How to remove mould

-When removing the mould, make sure you wear protective goggles and a facemask to prevent exposure to mould spores in the air.
+When removing mould, make sure you wear protective goggles, rubber gloves and a face mask to prevent exposure to mould spores in the air.
+You should have a window open if possible to allow ventilation while cleaning.

 Baking soda is a cheap and fume-free gentle cleaning agent for mould.
 Use one teaspoon of liquid soap, one cup of baking soda and enough water to form a paste.
 Then apply the paste to the affected areas and leave for an hour before you wipe it away.